Updated April 13, 2022

 Helping others has always been a passion in your life, so you’ve been thinking about getting a degree in nursing for a while.
-Nursing not only channels your interest in healthcare but also offers you a steady, reliable, and valuable income.
+Pursuing a career in nursing not only channels your interest in healthcare but also offers you a steady, reliable, and valuable income.

-The first thing you have to know is that there is no right answer.
-Choosing between these degrees depends on your goals in the long run.
-You will also find out how both degrees will lead you to obtain your Registered Nurse (RN) license, which is a critical step for any nursing professional who wants to access better job opportunities and work almost anywhere in the U.S.
+The first thing you have to know is that there is no correct answer; however, choosing between these degrees depends on your career goals in the long run.
+You will also find out how both degree options will lead you to obtain your Registered Nurse (RN) license, which is critical for any nursing professional who wants to access better job opportunities and work almost anywhere in the US.

 Let's start with the basics: What do ADN and BSN mean?

-The RN licensing is a critical milestone to achieve with whatever degree you opt for an ADN or BSN degree.
+Becoming a licensed nurse is a critical milestone to achieve regardless of which nursing degree you opt for.
 This is because it assures the public and employees that you are, in fact, an applicant who completed a nursing education program.
-In some states, you can work without the RN license.
-Still, about half of the U.S. belongs to the nursing licensure compact.
-This agreement allows you to practice in a broad range of places throughout the country.

 Which one takes longer: ADN or BSN?

 An ADN degree takes about two years, while a BSN program takes four years to complete.
-However, for the latter, it is possible to access accelerated classes so you can achieve this nursing program sooner.
-Keep in mind that to apply to this type of program, you’ll need to have already completed a nursing training course or any related degree.
+However, it is possible to access accelerated classes for the latter so you can achieve this nursing program sooner.
+To apply to this type of program, you’ll need to be a nursing graduate from a training course or any degree related to the healthcare field.

-Picking between these two depends on your personal circumstances and overall end goals.
-With an ADN, you can start to work sooner, but with a BSN, you will have better job opportunities due to its focus on more advanced nursing care knowledge.
+Picking between these two depends on your personal circumstances and overall professional goals.
+With an ADN, you can start to work sooner, but you will have better entry-level job opportunities with a BSN due to its focus on more advanced nursing care knowledge.

 Is BSN more difficult than ADN?